martindevans/martindevans.me/_posts/2023-12-30-2023-Retrospective.md

 layout: post
 category : Personal
 tags : [general]
-tagline : In A Betrayal Occurs
+tagline : In Which A Betrayal Occurs
 ---
 {% include JB/setup %}